![]() |

 pitfalls.

-tables, MySQL only uses table
+For InnoDB and BDB tables, MySQL only uses table

-locking if you explicitly lock the table with LOCK TABLES
+locking if you explicitly lock the table with LOCK TABLES.

 For these table types we recommend you to not use

-at all, because InnoDB
+LOCK TABLES at all, because InnoDB uses automatic

-row level locking and BDB
+row level locking and BDB uses page level locking to

 ensure transaction isolation.